GMGI-Fisheries/resources/docs/eDNA/01-Metabarcoding ampliseq COI.md

 We skip the taxonomic assignment because we use 3-db approach described in the next section.

-### 12S primer sequences (required)
+### COI primer sequences (required)

-Below is what we used for 12S amplicon sequencing.
+Below is what we used for COI amplicon sequencing.
+This results in ~313 bp expected ASV.

+LG COI amplicon F: GGWACWGGWTGAACWGTWTAYCCYCC
+LG COI amplicon R: TAIACYTCIGGRTGICCRAARAAYCA

 Ampliseq will automatically calculate the reverse compliment and include this for us.

-Riaz 12S amplicon F Original: ACTGGGATTAGATACCCC
-Riaz 12S amplicon F Degenerate: ACTGGGATTAGATACCCY
-Riaz 12S amplicon R: TAGAACAGGCTCCTCTAG

 ### Metadata sheet (optional)